FairwindsOps/pentagon/CONTRIBUTING.md

     virtualenv venv
     source venv/bin/activate
     ```
-3. Finally, do `pip install -e . ` to install pentagon into the venv.
+3. Finally, install pentagon into the venv.
 The `-e` means that it will take any of your file changes into account.
+    ```
+    pip install -e .
+    ```
+4. If you run `which pentagon` it should point at the venv inside the newly created repo.
+    ```
+    $ which pentagon
+    .../pentagon/venv/bin/pentagon
+    ```

 ## Getting Started